SecretWindow/learngit/test.md

 # Test the branch
 # How to deal with conflict
 # Test conflict
-# change in new  branch
+# change in old  branch